TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 A `defer` statement evaluates its function arguments immediately but postpones the function execution until the `defer` statement's surrounding function returns.

 Deferred function calls are pushed onto a stack and follows the Last-In-First-Out (LIFO) execution order.

+We should avoid calling deferred function inside a for loop because all deferred function calls will stack on each other and accumulate resource usage.
+Instead, we should move the loop body which includes the deferred function call into its own function and call this function inside the for loop.

 ## Function